Probing Higgs and Top Interactions through the Muon Lens at multi-TeV Muon Colliders: Muon Collider Analysis

 For the $\mu^+ \mu^- \to t \bar{t} h$ process, we consider the azimuthal separation $|\Delta \phi_{th}|$ between the top and the Higgs.
 As shown in Fig.~\ref{fig:phimumu_asy_SM}(b), the SM distribution disfavours intermediate separations (around $90^\circ$), while the SMEFT benchmark BP7, driven by the tensorial four-fermion operator $\mathcal{O}^{T}_{\mu t}$ exhibits a more uniform angular spread.
 As the statistics increase with increasing luminosity, an asymmetry variable such as the following:

-which can serve as an independent observable to improve the separation between signal and background.
-At $\sqrt{s}=10$ TeV, we present the sensitivity obtained from a simple cut based analysis based on the angular variables (Fig.~\ref{fig:phimumu_asy_SM}) as summarised in Table~\ref{tab:cut_vs_asym}.
+can serve as an independent observable to improve the separation between signal and background.
+At $\sqrt{s}=10$ TeV, we present the sensitivity obtained from a simple cut based analysis using the selection criterion on the angular variables (Fig.~\ref{fig:phimumu_asy_SM}) as summarised in Table~\ref{tab:cut_vs_asym}.
 These observables serve to illustrate the additional discriminating power that could be exploited in a more dedicated or global analysis, where their inclusion further enhances the sensitivity to the underlying SMEFT operators.

+Before closing this section, we comment on the possible impact of higher-order electroweak corrections.
+At multi-TeV lepton colliders, electroweak Sudakov logarithms and real electroweak radiation can give sizeable corrections to high-energy scattering processes~\cite{Chen:2022msz}.
+These effects can modify both the overall normalisation and the shapes of differential distributions, and a precision extraction of SMEFT coefficients would require their inclusion, possibly with an appropriate resummation of the leading logarithmic effects.
+In the present work we restrict to a leading-order analysis of the signal and background processes, with the aim of estimating the relative sensitivity of different Higgs and top channels to the energy-enhanced dimension-six interactions, while a complete treatment of electroweak radiative effects is left for future work.